SarraFatnassi/SarraFatnassi/README.md

 - 👋 Hi, I’m @SarraFatnassi
-- 👀 I’m interested in Web devlopment and the field of data
+- 👀 I’m interested in Web development and the field of data

 - 📫 How to reach me Sarrafatnassi12@gmail.com